Wanyandie Flats, Alberta

 Wanyandie Flats is a settlement in northern Alberta, Canada, within the Municipal District of Greenview No. 16.
 While not regulated under the Métis Settlements Act and not considered Reserve land, Wanyandie Flats hosts several Métis co-ops and enterprises which were established in 1974 through the Cooperative Association Act.
 Through these agreements, seven parcels of land totalling 4,150 acre were allocated to the communities.
-Each co-op and enterprise is governed by its own President or Board Manager, and most community members are represented by the unrecognized Aseniwuche Winewak Nation.
+Each co-op and enterprise is governed by its own President or Board Manager.
 The co-ops and enterprises are: